goggle/plugin.video.srfplaytv/README.md

  - Feel free to submit a pull request.
 Please style your code according to [PEP 8](https://www.python.org/dev/peps/pep-0008/).
  - If you can provide a French or Italian translation, let me know.

-If you like this plugin, consider a donation:
+If you like this plugin, consider to make a donation to the author:

 | Method | Link / Address | QR code |
 | --- | --- | --- |